netsys-lab/panapi/doc/Implementation.md

 For clarity, the above example does not include typical error handling.
-Also, in this case, asynchronously accepting connections makes little sense and the use of a channel to pass Connection objects is therefore slight overkill. "proper" implementation in idiomatic Go would rather look something like this:
+Also, in this case, asynchronously accepting connections makes little sense and the use of a channel to pass Connection objects is therefore slight overkill.
+A "proper" implementation in idiomatic Go would rather look something like this:

 ```Go